-In short, competition authorities around the globe are taking an aggressive stance on data network effects.
+In short, competition authorities around the globe have been taking an increasingly aggressive stance on data-network effects.
 Among the ways this has manifested is in basing enforcement decisions on fears that data collected by one platform might confer a decisive competitive advantage in adjacent markets.
 Unfortunately, these concerns rest on little to no empirical evidence, either in the economic literature or the underlying case records.